Joe Biden To Meet Senate Republicans Over Coronavirus Relief Bill

 President Joe Biden will meet with 10 Republican senators on Monday after they unveiled an alternative coronavirus relief bill and expressed a willingness to negotiate a bipartisan deal, as reported by the Associated Press.
-Speaking on Sunday night, White House press secretary Jen Psaki revealed that Biden had extended an invitation to the group “a full exchange of views,” while speaking to Sen. Susan Collins of Maine.
+Speaking on Sunday night, White House press secretary Jen Psaki revealed that Biden had extended an invitation to the group for “a full exchange of views,” while speaking to Sen. Susan Collins of Maine.

 Before the Republican intervention, Democratic lawmakers planned to begin efforts to pass Biden’s $1.9 trillion bill without GOP support.
 The effort by the 10 Republicans would allow it to reach the supermajority requirement of the Senate with 60 votes, but would mean the scaling down of the relief to about one-third of its spending.